Soil Bearing Capacity Calculator Skip to main content

 How It Works

-Input total column load in pounds (dead + live).
-The calculator divides load by allowable bearing to find required footing area: A = P / q_allowable.
+Input the vertical service load assigned to this footing.
+The calculator divides load by allowable bearing to find the required bearing area: A = P / q_allowable.

 Built For